 Plaster is a dense material; therefore, you do not want to get it too moist, or else you will soon be in need of the services of an expert in plaster repair.
 When you consider that the plaster could have lasted for decades, this may be an issue.
-If you want to clean your plaster without causing any damage to it: Soak a gentle cloth in warm water, and then squeeze as much water out of it as you can.
+If you want to clean your plaster without causing any damage to it: Soak a gentle cloth in warm water, and then squeeze it.

 What kind of walls do old houses have?

 Plaster is typically used in older homes as well as in high-end modern construction.
 It is harder and more durable than other building materials, but it also has a higher installation cost.
 Plaster is typically put in three coats using a technique that is applied over wood or metal lath in older homes.